StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * A boolean indiciating if a QR code was detected
 * Detected message in the QR code

-### Running Total
-Calculates the sum of a loop of numbers - the sum at each index is the sum of the numbers preceding the current number.

-*Inputs*
-* An input loop

-*Outputs*
-* A loop of sums

-### Value for Key
-Allows you to set a value at a specified key in the JSON object.

-*Inputs*
-* A JSON object
-* The key in the JSON object that you would like to set a new value to
-* The new value

-*Outputs*
-* The JSON object with the new value.

-### Soulver
-The Soulver node enables evaluation of mathematical expressions.
-These can be done in plain English.
-For example, if you input a string of "10 percent of 100", your output will be 10.

-*Inputs*
-* An input query

-*Outputs*
-* The result of the Soulver operation

-### Speaker
-A node for playing audio through the device speaker

-*Inputs*
-* An audio file
-* The volume of the playing audio

-### Union
-Combines two or more shapes to generate a new shape.

-*Inputs*
-* Two shapes to generate the union with

-*Outputs*
-* The generated shape

 ### AI Node